home-assistant/home-assistant.io/source/_integrations/satel_integra.markdown

 - Binary Sensor: Reports on zone or output statuses
 - Switch: allows for setting states of selected outputs
 - Alarm Control Panel: represents the partition (in Polish: "strefa").
-Reports its status, and can be used to arm/disarm the the partition
+Reports its status, and can be used to arm/disarm the partition

 The module communicates via Satel's open TCP protocol published on their website.
 It subscribes for new events coming from alarm system and reacts to them immediately.